-All students in half day Kindergarten - 5th grade have a school fee set by the Board of Education, which is used to purchase educational materials and other items used by each student.
-The fee for the 2024-25 school year will be \$75.00.
-Full day kindergarten is tuition based.
-Deadline for payment of fees is October 4, 2024.
-Checks should be made payable to "Southwest Local School District".
-Or you may log in to our Parent Portal https://mywildcats.me.
-Click on the 9 squares (top right of your screen) and click PayForlt.
+All students in half-day Kindergarten through 5th grade have school fees set by the Board of Education, which is used to purchase educational materials and other items used by each student.
+The fee for the 2025-2026 school year will be \$75.00.
+Full day Kindergarten students will have this fee as well as the full-day tuition of \$3,960 added to their student accounts.
+Student fees will not get posted to student accounts until closer to the end of the 1st Quarter.
+Payments can be made online by going to our Parent Portal (https://mywildcats.me) and then logging into the PayForIt site.
+We also accept cash or checks made out to Southwest Local School District.